Sue: I like this story already. We’re outside and we’re on Earth. That’s just the way I like it.

 The Doctor defeats the Malus by pressing some buttons on the console.

 Sue: What is it with Doctor Who and vomiting monsters?
 It’s a really gruesome trend.

-Me: It could have been worse.
-It could have come out the other end.
+Me: It could have been worse – it could have come out the other end.

 The Malus isn’t very happy.

-Everyone races to the TARDIS.
+Everybody races back to the TARDIS.